theadamsabra/portfolio/content/post/VocalExtractor/index.md

 ![png](spec.png)

-As you can see, the details of the song are have details to the granular level.
+As you can see, the details of the song can be extracted by the network at the granular level.
 This allows for increased accuracy and feature extraction while the CNN examines the song.

 # Building the U-Net Convolutional Network